 [ contact us for more information regarding the art of Larry Horowitz ]

 Larry Horowitz is an American landscape painter born in 1956 in New York City.
 Horowitz graduated from SUNY Purchase and immediately won the prestigious and coveted position as apprentice to Wolf Kahn.
 Larry Horowitz currently shows in galleries across the United States and in Canada.
 His work is in many major corporate and private collections.
 He has been selected to participate in the Arts-In-Embassies program in the United States Embassies in Finland and Russia.
 Horowitz's work captures the beauty of the American landscape with an expert use of texture and color that invites imagination and discovery.
 Through his art, Horowitz strives to depict America's vanishing landscape....Larry Horowitz is a well established landscape painter artist who has been one of our most popular artists at Cove Gallery and on Cape Cod.
 He is in numerous galleries around the country.
-He has been with Cove Gallery for nearly 20 years
+He has been with Cove Gallery over 25 years

 [ contact us for more information regarding the art of Jane Lincoln ]